arviz-devs/arviz/doc/source/user_guide/label_guide.rst

     )
     idata.posterior

-To select a non rectangular slice with xarray and get the result flattened and without nans, we can use DataArrays indexed with a dimension which is not present in our current dataset:
+To select a non rectangular slice with xarray and to get the result flattened and without NaNs, we can use `DataArray`s indexed with a dimension that is not present in our current dataset:

 .. ipython:: python